-- Requests for information (including Subject Access Requests under the Data Protection Act), or to amend records.
+- Requests for information (including Subject Access Requests under The General Data Protection Regulations 2018 (GDPR)

-All feedback will be treated with courtesy and respect, and handled with sensitivity.
-We also promise to respond in a timely manner*.
+All feedback will be treated with courtesy and respect and handled with sensitivity.
+We also promise to respond promptly.*

 Any response will be on a need-to-know basis and will follow any relevant data protection requirements.